Sangoma Technologies (CVE:STC) Given New C$8.00 Price Target at TD Securities

-Sangoma Technologies (CVE:STC – Free Report) had its price target increased by TD Securities from C$7.50 to C$8.00 in a research report released on Thursday, BayStreet.CA reports.
+Sangoma Technologies (CVE:STC – Get Free Report) had its price objective raised by equities research analysts at TD Securities from C$7.50 to C$8.00 in a research note issued to investors on Thursday, BayStreet.CA reports.
+TD Securities’ price objective suggests a potential upside of 100.50% from the company’s current price.

-Separately, Acumen Capital increased their target price on shares of Sangoma Technologies from C$7.00 to C$7.50 in a report on Friday, February 9th.
+Separately, Acumen Capital raised their target price on Sangoma Technologies from C$7.00 to C$7.50 in a report on Friday, February 9th.

-Sangoma Technologies (CVE:STC – Get Free Report) last released its earnings results on Thursday, February 8th.
-The company reported C($0.14) earnings per share (EPS) for the quarter, missing the consensus estimate of C($0.12) by C($0.02).
-The company had revenue of C$84.79 million for the quarter, compared to the consensus estimate of C$87.86 million.
-As a group, research analysts predict that Sangoma Technologies will post 0.01 earnings per share for the current year.
+Sangoma Technologies (CVE:STC – Get Free Report) last announced its quarterly earnings results on Thursday, February 8th.
+The company reported C($0.14) EPS for the quarter, missing the consensus estimate of C($0.12) by C($0.02).
+The firm had revenue of C$84.79 million for the quarter, compared to the consensus estimate of C$87.86 million.
+As a group, research analysts expect that Sangoma Technologies will post 0.01 EPS for the current fiscal year.

 Sangoma Technologies Company Profile